 2. Pool Size and Design

-The pool size and design will naturally have a huge influence on the installation costs.
-Larger, more elaborate pools will naturally cost more due to the increased need for materials and resources.
-Furthermore, the installation times will be longer, which will be reflected by your increased labor costs.
+The pool size and design will have a huge influence on the installation costs.
+Larger, more elaborate pools will cost more due to the increased need for materials and resources.
+Furthermore, the installation times will be longer, which will be reflected by increased labor costs.
 If the ground conditions are difficult, opting for a larger pool size can bump up the expense even more.

-Opting for fancy designs and shapes can also increase costs, especially when opting for free form or custom pools.
+Opting for fancy designs and shapes will also increase costs, especially when opting for free form or custom pools.
 While lots of straight edges can be costly, a simple rectangle will provide a budget-friendly option.
 Circular, Grecian, and Roman pool designs can offer great value too.

 3. Type of Pool

-There is a multitude of pool types in the US, and the pool materials needed for each type will dramatically influence the cost of your installation.
+There is a multitude of pool types in the US, and the pool materials needed for each type will influence the cost of your installation.
 Three of the main options are vinyl, fiberglass, and concrete.
-Fiberglass pools offer a happy medium because they are significantly cheaper than concrete while providing the luxury vibes that vinyl can’t match.
+Fiberglass pools offer a happy medium because they are significantly cheaper than concrete while providing the luxury vibes that vinyl cannot match.
 They additionally offer a great level of design flexibility and are suited to Michigan’s climate.

 4. Type of Cleaning System